No results were found...

 Email marketing calendars are a big help when planning your email schedule.
 If you want to streamline how you create and send emails too, then you’ll love MailerLite!
 We've got all the marketing tools you need to create email campaigns that stand out in your subscribers' inboxes.
 Hit this link to find out more about our email marketing features.

 Yay, your newsletter is sent and your work is almost done.
-Before you move on to your next campaign, make note of the email marketing metrics you want to track.
+Before you move on to your next campaign, note the email marketing metrics you want to track.

 Our content calendar includes spaces to track open rates and click-through rates as these are good KPIs to measure the success of a campaign.
 As you learn more about which campaigns perform well, you can optimize future emails according to what works, and what doesn’t.